MicrosoftDocs/microsoft-365-docs-pr.sv-SE/microsoft-365/admin/setup/domains-faq.md

 - Microsoft Teams federation med Skype för företag, antingen lokalt eller online.
 Mer information finns i [Förbereda organisationens nätverk för Microsoft Teams](https://docs.microsoft.com/microsoftteams/prepare-network).

- **Om det inte finns stöd för SPF/TXT-poster** kan andra använda din domän för att skicka skräppost eller annan skadlig e-post.
-SPF-poster identifierar servrarna som är godkända för att skicka e-post från din domän.
+ **If SPF/TXT records are not supported**, other people may be able to use your domain to send spam or other malicious email.
+SPF records work by identifying the servers that are authorized to send email from your domain.

-## <a name="how-do-i-set-or-change-the-default-domain-in-office-365"></a>Hur anger eller ändrar jag standarddomänen i Office 365?
+## <a name="how-do-i-set-or-change-the-default-domain-in-office-365"></a>Hur ställer jag in eller ändrar standarddomänen i Office 365?

 Du måste ha minst en egen domän som du har lagt till i Office 365 innan du kan välja en standarddomän.